jv699/disableBDPROCHOT/README.md

 ./disableprochot.sh
 ```

 And that's it!
-Essentially what happens is the `0x1FC` register is read and decremented by one as explained [here](https://github.com/yyearth/turnoff-BD-PROCHOT/blob/master/readme.md).
+Essentially what happens is the `0x1FC` register is read and decremented by one.

 Keep in mind this script needs re-ran every boot.
 You can also set the script to run on start-up.
 There are several ways to do this, but I've listed the steps I used personally below.